 - Employment turnover (work opportunities generated by people leaving existing positions)

 - Occupational growth (work opportunities resulting from the creation of new positions that never existed before)

 According to the Pharmacy Technician Society of Alberta (PTSA), there are about 1,450 practising pharmacy technicians in the province (2019 estimate).

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

-In Alberta, the D313: Other Assisting Occupations in Support of Health Services occupational group is expected to have an above-average annual growth of 3.2% from 2016 to 2020.
-In addition to job openings created by employment turnover, 246 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 3219: Other medical technologists and technicians (except dental health) occupational group is expected to have an above-average annual growth of 2% from 2019 to 2023.
+In addition to job openings created by employment turnover, 96 new positions are forecasted to be created within this occupational group each year.